Bit-Nation/BITNATION-Constitution/README.md

 # BITNATION-Constitution

 This poem was found on the BITNATION forum a few weeks after BITNATION was created.
 It was posted anonymously.
-A few minor revisions has been made from the original poem, which we’ve integrated as the framework for our constitution.
+A few minor revisions have been made from the original poem, which we've integrated as the framework for our constitution.

-These 10 lines (articles) has each been entered on the Ethereum blockchain during the creation of our Decentralized Borderless Voluntary Nation (DBVN).
-The articles are intentionally broad because they’ll live forever after on the blockchain, hence they can’t be modified.
-What can be continuously updated however, is the interpretation of what the articles mean, and how to implement them.
+These 10 lines (each corresponding to an article) were preserved on the Ethereum blockchain during the creation of our Decentralized Borderless Voluntary Nation (DBVN).
+The articles are intentionally broad because they’ll live forever on the blockchain.
+They can’t be modified.
+However, we can continuously update the interpretation of what the articles mean, and how to implement them.
 To contribute to the meaning of the article, go to this GitHub repo, and open an issue, or do a pull request.

 The constitution is meant to be a general framework that grows organically over time through contributions from citizens.